dalenewman/Cfg-NET/Articles/Autofac.md

 }
 ```

-The `Read` method provides a *resource* and
+The `Read` method gives you access to the *resource*
-a *logger*.
-In our case, the resource is a file name.
+and the active *logger*.
+The resource is
-The logger is used to record *Errors* or *Warnings*
+a file name, and the logger is used to record *Errors* and/or *Warnings*.
+The implementation we write should convert the resource to something
+the parser can handle (by default, that's XML or JSON).

-you encounter.
-Here is a *happy path* implementation:
+Here is a simple implementation:

 ```csharp
 public class FileReader : IReader {